 Carpet shift marks are one of the most controversial claims in the carpet industry.
 Carpet manufacturers will tell you that these lines or bands are a normal characteristic and not a defect.
 Others in the industry often disagree.
 So what are shift marks and are they a defect or not?

-What are Shift Marks?
+What Shift Marks Are

-Tufted carpet is manufactured using a tufting machine with a needle bar that can hold up to 1,800 or more needles.
-A tufting machine that has been set to manufacturer 12 foot wide 1/10 gauge carpet holds 1,440 needles across its width.
+The needle bar on a carpet tufting machine can hold up to 1,800 or more needles.
+Tufting machines set to manufacturer 12 foot wide 1/10 gauge carpet hold 1,440 needles across its width.
 With step-over stitch the needle bar shifts in a side-to-side direction.
 The needles stitch the yarn through the primary backing material.
-As the needle bar is shifting, tension is placed on the yarn as it is being pulled down.
+The shifting needle bar places tension on the yarn as its pulled down.

+Shift marks result from the yarn being starved or pulled down as the needle bar is shifting back and forth.
 This added tension results in the appearance of bands or short, little row lines that appear on the face of the carpet.
-These bands are the most noticeable where they line up at a seam and often start appearing more after the carpet has been down for a while.
-Shift marks are not correctable.
+These bands are the most noticeable where they line up at a seam.
+They often start appearing more after the carpet has been down for a while.
+These marks are not correctable.

-Are Shift Marks a Manufacturing Defect
+Are Shift Marks in Carpet a Manufacturing Defect

 No, with commercial looped carpet that is manufactured using a shifting needlebar.
 Sometimes its an unwanted characteristic that is not correctable.